Raja Almost Kills Wrestler On Stream, Israel Bombs Yemen and Gaza (Pt. 1)

 Okay.

-Very discretion advised, guys.
+Viewer discretion advised, guys.

-Kattalu nas means he killed the people.
+"Katalul Nas" means he killed the people.

 Wow.

-Alan He said that there was a big explosion.
+He said that there was a big explosion.

-And he said I got on video.
+And he said, I got on video.

-So I do I do understand Arabic.
+So I do understand Arabic.

-I need to brush up on it though.
+I need to brush up on it, though.

-Tatmir Kabir He just said big, which I'm assuming he means big uh Kabir means big, so that he means probably big explosion.
+He just said big, which I'm assuming he means big.

 Boom.

-But one of the benefits of being in the OSS, guys.
+But one of the benefits of being in the OSS, guys, Leo, thank you for this footage.

 Obviously, this is fucking terrible.

-You got aid workers in here trying to help people, and the Israelis fucking bombed them.
+You got aid workers in here trying to help people and the Israelis fucking bombed them.

 Guys, this is what they do.